As approved by the University Council on November 14, 2020 (updated March 2023)

-- Councillors are expected to attend and participate in person at the AGM (held in November) over two days (Friday-Saturday).
-New Councillors are expected to attend an in-person Orientation, held during the AGM weekend.
+- Councillors are expected to attend and participate in person at the AGM (typically held in November) over two days (Friday-Saturday).
+New Councillors are expected to attend a virtual Orientation (timing TBD).

 - Based on meeting schedules and other duties, University Councillors can expect an average monthly time commitment of –two to four hours.

 - Councillors are elected by and from Queen’s Alumni for four-year terms, and are eligible for re-election for a maximum of 12 years of continuous service